trellis-ldp/trellis-website/download.md

 There are two flavors of Trellis available.
 One makes use of a [Triplestore](https://en.wikipedia.org/wiki/Triplestore), and another uses a relational database such as PostgreSQL or MySQL.

-  * The current [triplestore-based version](https://github.com/trellis-ldp/trellis/releases/latest) is 0.7.1, released on July 2, 2018.
+  * The current [triplestore-based version](https://github.com/trellis-ldp/trellis/releases/latest) is 0.7.2, released on August 17, 2018.
-  * The current [relational database version](https://github.com/trellis-ldp/trellis-ext-db/releases/latest) is 0.1.0, released on July 25, 2018.
+  * The current [relational database version](https://github.com/trellis-ldp/trellis-ext-db/releases/latest) is 0.1.1, released on August 17, 2018.

 _Prerequisites_: before installing Trellis, be sure to have a Java 8 (or newer) runtime installed.